 - Lex Machina litigation analytics (ML-powered)

-Best for: Large firms, in-house legal departments, transactional practices
+Best for: Large firms, in-house legal departments, and transactional practices

 Pros: